 In the tax sector

 On 14 October 2014, Switzerland and the 28 EU member states signed a joint statement on business taxation, thereby putting an end to a controversy which had put a strain on relations between Switzerland and the EU for a number of years.
-Switzerland undertook to abolish five tax regimes (domiciliary, mixed and holding companies, the FTA circular no. 8 concerning principal companies and the FTA's practice concerning the Swiss finance branch), while the EU members states confirmed that they would lift any countermeasures taken against these regimes as soon as the regimes in question had been abolished.
-The new tax measures will be based on OECD international standards.
+Switzerland undertook to abolish five controversial tax regimes, while the EU members states confirmed that they would lift any countermeasures taken against these regimes as soon as the regimes in question had been abolished.